lukerj00/edtech_llm_api/README.md

 Each feedback group has output formatted slightly differently depending (eg different null fields) depending on its intended use on frontend.

 The API is still in development, so there are some missing features:
--Other model options, eg anthropic's claude -Highlighting rewarded sections for the overall_feedback/marking fields
+- Other model options, eg anthropic's claude
+- Highlighting rewarded sections for the overall_feedback/marking fields

 and some known bugs:
--Incorrect start/end indexes in the output JSON, due to inconsistencies with how strings are represented/parses at different stages in the process (eg escape characters causing problems).
+- Incorrect start/end indexes in the output JSON, due to inconsistencies with how strings are represented/parses at different stages in the process (eg escape characters causing problems).
 This can be observed from testing with highlight_text.py
--LLM hallucinations, eg outputting 'incorrect' passages slightly differently to how they appeared in the original submission -Occasional 403 forbidden requests, usually fixed by starting the localhost server -Occasional OpenAIError errors when the servers are having issues
+- LLM hallucinations, eg outputting 'incorrect' passages slightly differently to how they appeared in the original submission
+- Occasional 403 forbidden requests, usually fixed by starting the localhost server
+- Occasional OpenAIError errors when the servers are having issues

 Please submit issues for any other bugs, thanks.